 You can be proactive by learning when it might be an appropriate time to help interpret a conversation.
 Do not have the conversation for them.
 Only help when clarity is needed.
-FYI, medical setting and interpreting should be a hard fast NO. I know there may be exceptions to my saying that, but short of an ER visit don’t, just don’t.
-Instead, help them advocate for captions so they can actively particapate in their care as appropriate.
+FYI, medical setting and interpreting should be a hard fast NO. I know there may be exceptions to my saying that, but short of an emergency room visit don’t, just don’t.
+Instead, help them advocate for captions so they can actively participate in their care as appropriate.

-You can be proactive by asking businesses and event centers to install and use ALD equipment.
+You can be proactive by asking businesses and event centers to install and use ALD (assistive listening device) equipment.
 Keep an eye out for the ALD symbols with with them.
-Learn the difference between live human captions (cite AF) and automated speech recognition and where each is helpful.
+Learn the difference between live human captions (as our friend Angie Fuoco says) and automated speech recognition and where each is helpful.
 Never settle.
 Communications may look one way for a long time and overnight be something new.
 Know it all and continue to educate yourself and others.
 Some day they may need the knowledge.

 Be proactive with your communication outcomes before hearing loss becomes a problem.
-Not when you are desparate and you’re pissed off about the hearing loss.
+Not when you are desperate and you’re pissed off about the hearing loss.